digitalocean/container-blueprints/DOKS-CI-CD/README.md

 In general, each CI automation consists of several steps:

 1. Fetching application code from a remote SCM (Source Control Management) repository, such as Git.
-2. Building the application (specific compilers are invoked, depending on the programming language).
+2. Building application code via specific compilers, depending on the used programming language.
-3. Testing application code changes (via unit tests, usually).
+3. Testing application code changes (via unit testing, integration testing, etc).
-4. Creating the final artifact (a binary or a zip file, a Docker file, etc) for application delivery.
+4. Creating the final artifact (binary file, zip file, Docker image, etc) for application delivery.
 5. Pushing the application artifact to a remote repository for later use by a continuous delivery system.

 [Tekton](https://tekton.dev) is a cloud native solution for building CI/CD systems on top of Kubernetes clusters.
 It is specifically engineered to run on Kubernetes, and empowers developers to create CI pipelines using reusable blocks called Tasks.
 Other important components are Tekton CLI and Catalog (collection of reusable Tasks), that make Tekton a complete ecosystem.

-In this guide, Tekton is used to implement the CI part via the Pipelines component (and associated components, such as: Tasks, Triggers, etc).
+In this guide, Tekton is used to implement the CI part via the `Pipeline` resource (and associated components, such as: `Tasks`, `Triggers`, etc).

 Tekton is modular in nature and very well organized.
 This tutorial relies on the following Tekton components to implement the CI part:

-- [Tasks](https://tekton.dev/docs/pipelines/tasks) - used to organize the steps performing each action such as build and test your application code.
+- [Tasks](https://tekton.dev/docs/pipelines/tasks) - used to organize the steps performing each action, such as build and test your application code.
-- [Pipelines](https://tekton.dev/docs/pipelines/pipelines) - used to organize tasks and define your custom CI flow.
+- [Pipelines](https://tekton.dev/docs/pipelines/pipelines) - used to organize tasks and define your custom CI/CD flow.
 - [Triggers and EventListeners](https://tekton.dev/docs/triggers) - used to capture and trigger on Git events (e.g. git push events).

 ### Tasks

-A Tekton Task is a collection of Steps that you define and arrange in a specific order of execution as part of your continuous integration flow.
-Steps are the basic unit of execution in Tekton which perform real actions such as build code, create image, push to Docker registry, etc. To add Steps to a Task you define a steps field containing a list of desired Steps.
+A Tekton `Task` is a collection of `Steps` that you define and arrange in a specific order of execution as part of your continuous integration flow.
+Steps are the basic unit of execution in Tekton which perform real actions such as build code, create a Docker image, push to Docker registry, etc. To add steps to a Task you define a `steps` field containing a list of desired Steps.
 The order in which the Steps appear in this list is the order in which they will execute.

 For each task, Tekton creates a Kubernetes Pod in your cluster to run the steps.
 Then, each step runs in a docker container, thus it must reference a docker image.
 The container you choose depends on what your step does.
 For example: